ClickCease

 If you’re not sure whether timeshare ownership is right for you, consider renting a timeshare first.
 This will give you an opportunity to try out the resort or property without making a long-term commitment.
 You may also be able to get a better deal on a rental than on a purchase.
 If you do decide to purchase a timeshare in the future, you’ll have a better idea of what you’re getting into.

-To summarize, timeshare ownership can be an good way to enjoy regular vacations, but it’s important to escape the hard sell.
+To summarize, timeshare ownership can be an good way to enjoy regular vacations, but if you are not yet ready to commit, it’s important to escape the hard sell.
 By doing your research, setting your budget, asking questions, taking your time, and considering renting, you can make an informed decision on timeshare that is right for you.
 Remember, the salesperson’s job is to make a sale, but you don’t have to be pressured into making a decision that is not in your best interest.

 Disclaimer: This article is for informational purposes and is not intended as legal advice.
 Potential new timeshare owners should consider reviewing any sales contracts with a qualified timeshare attorney to best understand the timeshare agreement.
 Doing so can help ensure that timeshare ownership is a positive experience for all involved.